 Epilepsy is one of the most common neurological disorders in children.
 According to Russ in the February 2012 edition of Pediatrics, there is a point prevalence of 6.3 per 1,000 children currently diagnosed with epilepsyi.
 Based on these findings, we estimate that 466,000 childhood patients in the United States and 765,000 patients in Europe are currently diagnosed with epilepsy.

-Specialists estimate that up to 20% of these cases show pharmacoresistance to current treatment (i.e., seizures that persist despite accurate diagnosis and carefully monitored treatment with multiple antiepileptic drugs) and are deemed 'medically intractable'ii.
+It is estimated that up to 30% of these cases show pharmacoresistance to current treatment (i.e., seizures that persist despite accurate diagnosis and carefully monitored treatment with multiple antiepileptic drugs) and are deemed 'medically intractable'ii iii.
 Furthermore it is recognized that some of those that do find relief often suffer side effects severe enough with their current medication that an alternative or adjunct is often sought.

-In total, therefore, we believe the size of the intractable pediatric epilepsy population is 93,200 patients in the United States and 153,000 in Europe.
+In total, therefore, we believe the size of the intractable pediatric epilepsy population is approximately 140,000 patients in the United States and 230,000 in Europe.

 Epidiolex (CBD) Development Strategy in Pediatric Epilepsy

 GW’s strategy for the development of Epidiolex in pediatric epilepsy is to initially concentrate on two orphan indication syndromes—Dravet Syndrome and Lennox-Gastaut Syndrome, or LGS.
-In November 2013, GW received Orphan Drug Designation from the FDA for Epidiolex for the treatment of Dravet syndrome and the Company has recently applied for Orphan Drug Designation for Epidiolex for the treatment of LGS.
-GW expects to further expand the market opportunity by either targeting additional orphan seizure disorders and/or by seeking approval for a wider indication of pediatric epilepsy refractory to current treatments.
+GW has received from the U.S. Food and Drug Administration Orphan Drug Designation for Epidiolex for the treatment of Dravet syndrome and Lennox-Gastaut syndrome and has received Fast track Designation for Dravet syndrome.
+GW expects to further expand the market opportunity by either targeting additional orphan seizure disorders and/or by seeking approval for a wider indication of pediatric epilepsy refractory to current treatments and has annonced plans to develop Epidiolex in a third target indication, Tuerous Sclerosis Complex, a rare pediatric genetic disorder, the most common symptom of which is epilepsy .

 GWP42006 (CBDV) in Epilepsy